 UP HE GOES

 (24:18 – 31:18) Moses and Joshua climbed back up and hung out there for forty days while the Lord gave them specifics of his required offerings from the Israelites.
 It was some pretty pricy stuff too.”Oh yeah, an Arc.
 I need an Arc.
 A very BIG Arc –HUGE – and fill it with lots of cool stuff!
-Here’s the specifics and note the required fancy priestly garments all the way down to the underwear.”
+Here are the specifics, and note the required fancy priestly garments all the way down to the underwear.”

 It was a LONG forty days!